kangeles47/DPBWE/Wind_WBD_Effects_Simulation/README.md

 ## Project Overview
 ### Context
-The development of open-source scientific workflows that conduct site-specific, building-specific and component-level loss assessments across entire regions is imperative to minimizing disaster losses in the United States.
-However, today's open-source workflows are limited in their ability to simulate site-specific effects of wind and WBD hazards on actual constructed buildings.
-Such granularity is ultimately necessary to identify hazard- and building-specific, component-level damage across diverse, hurricane-vulnerable building inventories.
+The development of open-source scientific workflows that conduct site-specific, building-specific and component-level loss assessments across entire regions is imperative to minimizing disaster losses in the United States. *However, today's open-source workflows are limited in their ability to simulate site-specific effects of wind and WBD hazards on actual constructed buildings.
+Such granularity is ultimately necessary to identify hazard- and building-specific, component-level damage across diverse, hurricane-vulnerable building inventories.*

 ### Data Opportunity
-The ever-growing open data landscape is exposing a number of data sources (e.g., building footprints, national survery data, tax assessor data) that contain valuable building and site information pertinent to loss estimation workflows.
+The ever-growing open data landscape is exposing a number of data sources (e.g., building footprints, national survey data, tax assessor data) that contain valuable building and site information pertinent to loss estimation workflows.

 We propose that this data can be used to advance the natural hazards engineering community's ability to simulate site-specific effects of wind and WBD hazards on buildings within a hurricane regional loss assessment.

 ### Project Goal

-Formalize a new framework that utilizes publically available data to enable the modeling and analysis capabilities necessary to: 1. capture site-specific, building-specific exposure to wind and WBD hazards and
+Formalize a new framework that utilizes publically available data to enable the modeling and analysis capabilities necessary to:
+1. capture site-specific, building-specific exposure to wind and WBD hazards and
 2. propagate these demands through the building envelope’s load path

 ### The How